flag of England French flag Accessibility Home Site Map Skiptocontent Contact Bookings Tours Travel Guide Visa Search

 Adad: the name Adad means 'finger' or 'thumb' in Berber language, from the fact that the stone resemble the shape of a finger (see above).
 Coming down from Awaynat you will see this site, before you enter Awiss.

-Awiss: Awiss is a general name for the northern region of the Acacus region, namely for the area after Adad and before Tashwinat.
+Awiss: Awiss is a general name for the northern region of Acacus Mountain(s), namely for the area after Adad and before Tashwinat.
 The southern part of the region is known as Tadrart Acacus.

 Wadi Tashwinat (Tashweenat): the Capital of Acacus.
 Wadi Tashwinat (or Tashweenat) is one of the main wadis of the Acacus region, with high cliffs surrounding the area, about 60 kilometres long, with numerous art sites at the bottom of the rock formations, and with several side wadis branching off towards more formations and prehistoric cave treasures.
 It was said that there are at least 101 wadis in Wadi Tashwinat.
 Its intricate network of caves, which provided shelter for prehistoric people for thousands of years, is the home of thousands of drawings and engravings, telling various stories about the desert's primeval past.
 (See our art galleries for more on art from this wadi.)